Wisdom Teeth FAQ

 No, not everyone needs to have their wisdom teeth removed.
 If you have enough space for them to erupt normally and clean and maintain them, then removal is not required, however this only applies to about 15-35% of the general population.
 There are many reasons your dentist may have recommended this treatment.
 For example, cavities (decay), gum disease (periodontal disease), cysts of the jaws, compromise of adjacent teeth (2nd molar), orthodontic crowding, or they are impacted and it is judged that you will not have sufficient space in your mouth for them to erupt normally.
 To determine if you should have your wisdom teeth removed, Dr. Robertson will evaluate them clinically and assess them on a panoramic radiograph, which shows the whole mouth.

 Can my regular dentist take out my wisdom teeth?

 Some general dentists can remove straight forward wisdom teeth, but the more complex or impacted teeth are best managed by a specialist oral surgeon.
 Specialist oral surgeons regularly handle wisdom teeth removal and are fully equipped to perform complex surgeries with minimal risks.
-There is a higher risk of complications with an inexperienced provider (such as nerve injury, see below), so having your wisdom teeth removed by someone who does the procedure many times every day is usually your safest bet.
+There is a higher risk of complications with an inexperienced provider (such as nerve injury, see below), so having your wisdom teeth removed by a surgeon who does the procedure many times every day is usually your safest bet.
 Dr. Robertson removes thousands of wisdom teeth every year.